warmlyyours/kri/content/post/Suggestions-for-High-End-Kitchen-Makeover.md

 ---
-title: Suggestions For A High-End Kitchen Makeover
+title: Suggestions For Kitchen Makeovers
 subtitle: On a Budget
 date: 2020-09-15
 author: Kitchen Remodel Ideas